milo73/my-aitoolbox/README.md

 * Clone this repository to your local machine.
 * Open a terminal or command prompt and navigate to the repository's directory.
 * Run the Streamlit application: `streamlit run main.py`
-* The application will open in your web browser, and you can start transcribing audio files right away.
+* The application will open in your web browser, and you can start using the tools right away.

 ## Applications